MuChengChen/linebot/README.md

 6. Open Use webhook
 ![](https://playlab.computing.ncku.edu.tw:3001/uploads/upload_d266b21c2251bbcaf372b6c18742e492.png)

-* Revise the code and Execution
+* Revise the code and Execute Linebot APP
 1. Go back to terminal which you've run `$ docker run -it tim50687/linebot_final_project`, there's a folder named moneyapp in invoicehero folder, and open views.py in moneyapp folder.
 2. In views.py, change line 76 to your own PATH. (just input the PATH where invoicehero at but exclude \invoicehero)